 Our success will depend to a large extent on the abilities and continued service of several key employees, including Drs.
 Denis Burger, Patrick Iversen, David Mason and Dwight Weller.
+We maintain key man life insurance in the amount of \$1,000,000 for Dr. Burger and \$500,000 for each of Drs.
+Iversen and Weller.
 The loss of any of these key employees could significantly delay the achievement of our goals.
 Competition for qualified personnel in our industry is intense, and our success will depend on our ability to attract and retain highly skilled personnel.
+To date, we have been successful in attracting and retaining key personnel.
+We are not aware of any key personnel who plan to retire or otherwise leave the Company in the near future.